-Art on the Underground presents 5 more minutes, a new large-scale public commission at Brixton Underground station by London-based artist Joy Labinjo – launched on 11 November 2021 and on view for one year.
+Art on the Underground presented 5 more minutes, a new large-scale public commission at Brixton Underground station by London-based artist Joy Labinjo on view from November 2021 – November 2022.
 Drawing on her personal experiences of growing up in the UK with British-Nigerian heritage, Labinjo’s commission explores ideas of memory and belonging, and the significance of the hair salon as a centre of community in both the artist’s personal experience as well as in wider Black British female culture.

 Labinjo’s commission is rooted in the fabric of Brixton’s vibrant and diverse communities.
 Throughout her life, Labinjo would travel to Brixton specifically to get her hair done and, for the artist, the area’s hair salons evoke a strong sense of identity and emotional connection, exemplifying the strength of Brixton’s local community.
 The artist portrays the intimacy of the space by showing the conversations and relationships between women, bringing this Black British female experience to the fore.
 By depicting the smells, sounds and textures of the salon, she evokes a sense of place, enabling viewers to imagine themselves there.
 At its core, the commission is a celebration of Black female culture.

 Joy Labinjo’s large-scale figurative paintings often depict intimate scenes of historical and contemporary life, both real and imagined.
 The figures are often based on personal and archival imagery that include family photographs, found images and historical material.
 She explores themes including but not limited to identity, political voice, power, Blackness, race, history, community and family, and their role in contemporary experience.